 The provincial capital has undergone a fundamental image change in recent years, due in large part to the city’s many new architectural projects.
 Only a few years ago, Linz was still a place where fusing steel was the primary occupation.
-Today, art, science and technology are fused together to create a fabulous new integrated composition.
-Contemporary buildings like the Lentos Museum of Modern Art, the Ars Electronica Centre for Art, Technology and Society, the Brucknerhaus and the new Music Theatre, still under construction, lend the entire region a pulsating quality – but without forgetting their cultural roots in the process.
+Today, art, science, and technology are fused together to create a fabulous new integrated composition.
+Contemporary buildings like the Lentos Museum of Modern Art, the Ars Electronica Centre for Art, Technology and Society, the Brucknerhaus, and the new Music Theater, still under construction, lend the entire region a pulsating quality – but without forgetting their cultural roots in the process.

-The Upper Austrians are casual people who are fond of getting around by bike.
+Upper Austrians are a casual people who are fond of getting around by bike.
 And it is by bicycle that we continue on to Enns, one of the country’s loveliest historic cities.
-The town centre, dominated by the imposing sixty-metre-high Stadtturm, has been impeccably preserved.
+The town center, dominated by the imposing about 200-foot-high Stadtturm tower, has been impeccably preserved.
 No less beautiful and unique in their own way are the small historic cities of Steyr, Schärding, Gmunden and Wels.